 PBGC is committed to working with Congress on long-term solutions.

-A: Operations are financed by insurance premiums set by Congress and paid by sponsors of defined benefit plans.
+A: Operations for each program are financed by insurance premiums set by Congress and paid by sponsors of defined benefit plans.
 We also earn investment income on those premiums.
-In addition, in the Single-Employer Program, PBGC gets assets from trusteed pension plans, recoveries from the companies formerly responsible for the plans and income from the investment of those funds.
+In addition, in the Single-Employer Program, PBGC gets assets from trusteed pension plans and recoveries from the companies formerly responsible for the plans and income from the investment of those funds.
 PBGC receives no funds from general tax revenues.

-A: PBGC guarantees the basic pension benefits of nearly 37 million people in private sector defined benefit pension plans.
+A: PBGC guarantees the basic pension benefits of over 34 million people in private sector defined benefit pension plans.

-- The PBGC Multiemployer Program covers over 10 million workers and retirees in about 1,400 pension plans.
+- The PBGC Multiemployer Program covers about 10.9 million workers and retirees in about 1,400 pension plans.

-- The PBGC Single-employer Program covers about 26 million workers and retirees in about 23,400 pension plans.
+- The PBGC Single-Employer Program covers about 23.5 million workers and retirees in about 23,200 pension plans.